Olical/clojure-giants-shoulders/README.md

 # [Clojure](https://clojure.org/) Giant's Shoulders

 A starting point for all of my Clojure projects, I hope you will find it useful too.
-Comes with a fully featured nREPL server, tests, formatter, [debugger](https://github.com/flow-storm/flow-storm-debugger) and [data navigator](https://github.com/djblue/portal).
+Comes with a fully featured nREPL server, tests, formatter, CI, [debugger](https://github.com/flow-storm/flow-storm-debugger) and [data navigator](https://github.com/djblue/portal).

 Requires [mise](https://mise.jdx.dev/) to start various tasks which will also handle the Java and Clojure CLI versions for you automatically.
 Trust me, you'll love it once you try it.